devcamp-team-19/backend-sad/README.md

-# SAD - Scan Area Danger
+# ZoneD - Danger Area Scanner
- Sad Area Danger was created to reduce crime rates and improve security in Indonesia by forming a healthy society.
+ ZoneD was created to reduce crime rates and improve security in Indonesia by forming a healthy society.

 ## Tokopedia Devcamp - Team 19
 - Fajar Muhammad Hamka